hashgraph/hedera-mirror-node/charts/marketplace/gcp/README.md

 git checkout tags/v0.12.0 # Change version appropriately
 ```

 The command to upgrade is the same to install.
-Make any necessaary changes to the previously constructed
+Make any necessary changes to the previously constructed
 `custom-values.yaml` first, then run:

 ```shell